Thoughts from the Executive Director’s Office

 We accomplished all of this while dealing with the constant threat of funding cuts, imposed furlough days, changes in billing and reimbursement, closing buildings and moving programs.
 Despite the challenges, we continue to put our mission into action and making the best day possible for the people we serve every day.
 We have much to be thankful for and you – our friends, donors and advocates – help to make it possible.

 We thank you for all you do to help us in our mission to enhance skills and enrich the lives of the people we serve.
-This new year will bring change and opportunity as we transition to new leadership at many levels of the organization and reaffirm our commitment to expand our reach to touch the lives of people with differing abilities across the state and across generations.
+This new year will bring change and opportunity as we transition to new leadership at many levels of the organization and reaffirm our commitment to expand our reach to touch the lives of people with differing abilities across the state and across generations, and helping them in their socialization and even their health with the use of supplements from sites as Tophealthjournal.com/.
 We will need your help more than ever.